(Near) Final Results for ARTvision-6: restoreARTive

 One week to go until we gather to celebrate the arts and raise some important funds for Atlanta’s own Positive Impact.
 Meantime, wishing you and your family a happy and festive Thanksgiving!

-our full artist roster, so watch for that!
+We’ll commemorate tomorrow’s Black Friday with our full artist roster, so watch for that!

 Please join us on 1 December 2011 at The Phillip Rush Center for ARTvision Atlanta’s first standalone event.
 As always, 100% of proceeds benefit Positive Impact.
 (RSVP on Facebook or Evite)